onejar99/javascript-notes/notes/data-types.md

 ---

-## Do not Declare Primitive as Objects
+## Do Not Declare Primitive as Objects

 __Avoid String, Number, and Boolean objects.__

 * When a JavaScript variable is declared with the keyword __"new"__, the variable is created as an object.

-EX:
+Example:

 ````js
 var x = new String(); // Declares x as a String object